Part-Time Enrollment and Dual Enrollment

 A. Part-time and dual enrollment refer to two types of enrollment that may be available to students.

-If your school board allows part-time enrollment, according to § 22.1-253.13:2.N, homeschool students who have complied with the homeschool statute and filed a Notice of Intent can enroll part-time and take the following courses: mathematics, science, English, history, social science, career and technical education, fine arts, foreign language, or health education or physical education.
-Part-time students may take other classes, but the school will not receive ADM (Average Daily Membership) funding for these classes.
+If your school board allows part-time enrollment as indicated in § 22.1-253.13:2(N), homeschool students who are in compliance with the home instruction law (§ 22.1-254.1) can enroll and take the following classes: mathematics, science, English, history, social science, career and technical education, fine arts, foreign language, or health education or physical education.
+Some districts may allow part-time students to take other classes, but this is not common because the school may not receive funding for those classes.